-Whatever it is, I think no matter what the situation that you are in, that these tips and my story will help you, even if it’s just to save a little bit of money, to set some aside for maybe something fun or a family vacation or maybe, in our case, it is to start to pay off some debt and to get yourself more set up that you don’t have to have necessarily that extra income.
+Whatever it is, I think no matter what the situation that you are in, these tips and my story will help you to save a little bit of money, set some aside for something fun or a family vacation or maybe, in our case, it is to start to pay off some debt and to get yourself set up so you don’t have to have that extra income.

 Let me back up a little bit for those of you who may be new or to give you a little bit of backstory.
 I have been a pharmacy tech for over 18 years.
 I started right out of high school.

 I also grew up as a homesteader.
-I’m a fifth generational homesteader, my family has always lived close to the land up in the mountains, raising their own food, putting up food, and being very self-reliant, so it was something that I was raised in.
+I’m a fifth generational homesteader, my family has always lived close to the land up in the mountains, raised their own food, put up food, and been very self-reliant.

 Growing up we always had our own beef.
-My dad has always raised his own cattle, and then we’ve harvested that for our beef, and we’ve always had a big summer vegetable garden my mom always canned.
+My dad has always raised his own cattle and we’ve always had a big summer vegetable garden my mom always canned.
 She always cooked from scratch.

 A lot of it was out of necessity, so my dad, when I was growing up, was self-employed.
 He was a logger.
-We live in the Pacific Northwest, so that was kind of at the height of when that industry was really going.
+We live in the Pacific Northwest, back then it was at the height of the timber industry.

 A lot of the times, my mom, out of necessity like I said, we had our own beef, chicken was something that we had very rarely, same with fish, because that wasn’t something, when I was growing up, that they raised themselves at that time.